datacharmer/dbdeployer/mkreadme/readme_template.md

 # Using the latest sandbox

 With the command `dbdeployer use`, you will use the latest sandbox that was deployed.
-If it is a single sanebox, dbdeployer will invoke the `./use` command.
+If it is a single sandbox, dbdeployer will invoke the `./use` command.
 If it is a compound sandbox, it will run the `./n1` command.
 If you don't want the latest sandbox, you can indicate a specific one:

 ```